Updated: Mar 31

 Initially I attempted to join Facebook groups for caregivers, but I just could not do it.
 The amount of negativity and drain on my energy was too much.
 And I get it, being a caregiver is HARD.
 Having a life changing event happen to your family member IS negative and draining.
 But I have to believe that there is a way to learn and share and create a community that is solution based and that is my intention with this.
 To create a blog of information and resources for caregivers of geriatrics, foster a sense of community, in the spirit of growth and solutions.

 This is my first attempt to use what has happened to my mother, combined with my experiences as an SLP to help others.
-My intention is to provide basic information about aphasia, how it affects the ability to understand and express thoughts, ideas, and opinions, and tips on how to talk with people with aphasia.
+My intention is to provide basic information about aphasia and dysphagia in this blog and to create a community for patients, loved ones and caregivers.
+I hope these basic tips are helpful when communicating with someone with aphasia.

 1) Make sure you have their attention.
 Face them directly.
 Speak slowly.